Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 In the case of IEDict, it is when a search takes place and a new result is obtained.

-So IEDict needs to announce an event when there is a new search result.
+So IEDict, our model, needs to announce an event when there is a new search result.

 ````Smalltalk
 searchResult: newResult